The Ultimate Taco Bowl Recipe: A Healthy and Irresistible Feast

 To take your taco bowl to the next level, consider adding:

-- Black Beans: Rich in fiber and protein, black beans add substance and depth to your taco bowl.
+• Black Beans: Rich in fibre and protein, black beans add substance and depth to your taco bowl.
 They’re also a great vegetarian protein option.

-- Corn: Sweet corn adds crunch and color.
+• Corn: Sweet corn adds crunch and colour.
 You can use fresh, frozen, or even roasted corn for a smokier flavor.

-- Pickled Onions: Adds a tangy crunch to balance the savory and spicy elements of your bowl.
+• Pickled Onions: Adds a tangy crunch to balance the savoury and spicy elements of your bowl.

 Step-by-Step Taco Bowl Recipe: